<> <> <> <>

 How to mitigate Mounjaro side effects

 Mounjaro side effects are typically easy to navigate and treat.
-With the right action plan, you can combat any of the discomfort you're facing while taking this medication.
+With the right action plan, you can combat any discomfort you're facing while taking this medication.

 If you're encountering nausea or vomiting, try switching to smaller meals, opting for bland foods (like rice, crackers or bread), steering clear of fatty foods, ditching alcohol, and boosting your hydration with clear liquids and plenty of water.